-New River Gorge National River is administered by the National Park Service; treat it essentially the same as you would any other national park.
+New River Gorge National River is administered by the National Park Service; treat it essentially the same as you would any other national park, and follow all regulations and informal LNT ethics.
 Inside of its boundaries all fixed gear and permadraws are illegal (although steep crags like the Cirque and the Hole still have quite a few).
-It is considered very shoddy practice to leave draws on more vertical projects for longer than a day within the gorge.
+It is considered very shoddy practice to leave draws on vertical projects for longer than a day within the gorge.
 To put up a new route you need to submit a form with money to NPS and wait for them accept/deny your permit.
-To rebolt you must be on the NPS rebolting permit, which is managed by Kenny Parker at WaterStone Outdoors.
+To rebolt you must be on the NPS rebolting permit, contact NRAC for more info.

 Outside of the New River Gorge proper is a different story.
-All of Summersville Lake is managed by the Army Corp of Engineers, and there are currently no restrictions in terms of bolting or fixed gear.
-However please respect the areas that you are in and how they were originally developed.
+Summersville Lake is managed by the Army Corp of Engineers, and there are currently no restrictions in terms of bolting or fixed gear.
+Please respect the areas that you are in and how they were originally developed.
 Going off and putting up sub-par routes in areas that are filled with classics is looked down upon here.
-Those sub-par routes weren't bolted years ago for a reason- some things are better left alone.
 Unfortunately, there are a few developers (well, mostly just one) who have put routes up in the Meadow and Gauley river gorges that are simply bad– they cross over or obliterate previous trad routes, do not pay attention to natural features, and are often not cleaned or even redpointed prior to opening.
 Ask locals if you're concerned about routes by these folks; we'll let you know which ones to stay off of.

 Crowds and Routes